mit-plv/riscv-semantics/README.md

     $ ./install_riscv_gcc.sh
     $ . setup.sh

-3. Simulating an Example Program
+## Simulating an Example Program

 To simulate an example program, run the command

     $ stack exec riscv-semantics test/build/thuemorse64

-This should produce the output
+This invocation should produce the output

     01101001100101101001011001101001100101100110100101101001100101101001011001101001011010011001011001101001100101101001011001101001

-4. Run riscv-tests
+## Run riscv-tests

-To run the default 64 executable simulator on riscv-tests:
+To run the default 64-bit executable simulator on riscv-tests:

    $ stack exec riscv-semantics-tests

-### Generation of verilog (work in progress)
+# Generation of Verilog (work in progress)

 	$ ./install-clash.sh
 	$ ./make-circuit.sh

-The output will be in src/verilog/...
+The output will be in `src/verilog`.

-To get rid of intermediate files create in the src folder:
+To get rid of intermediate files create in the `src` folder:
 	$ ./clean-circuit.sh